Kotlin Basics (Kotlin on the JVM)

 - Kotlin defaults to immutable

-In Java, forgetting to mark things as final
+In Java, forgetting to mark things as final can lead to unwanted modification or inheritance.

 In Kotlin: